puppetlabs/puppet-docs/source/guides/installation.markdown

       $ sudo gem install puppet-0.25.1.gem
 {:shell}

-The Reductive Labs gem server is broken.
 Find the latest gems [here](http://reductivelabs.com/downloads/gems/)

 For more information on Ruby Gems, see the
 [Gems User Guide](http://docs.rubygems.org/read/book/1)

-WARNING: If you get the error, in `require: no such file to load`, you need to define the RUBYOPT environment variable as advised in the [post-install instructions](http://docs.rubygems.org/read/chapter/3#page70) of the RubyGems User Guide.
+WARNING: If you get the error, in `require: no such file to load`, define the RUBYOPT environment variable as advised in the [post-install instructions](http://docs.rubygems.org/read/chapter/3#page70) of the RubyGems User Guide.